riceissa/issarice.com/wiki/my-haskell-learning.md

 In February 2021 I signed up for Exercism and started going through the Haskell track.
 I've found that mentor feedback makes me much more motivated to solve problems.
+I finished the ten core exercises during the month.